 The locations of monitoring wells are indicated in Figure 5.
 Initial process monitoring was conducted in the first year of OMM (August 2012 - August 2013) through quarterly sampling and measurements of water levels in the monitoring wells and river.
-Analytical parameters are summarized in Table 1.
+Analytical parameters for the current reporting period are summarized in Table 2.
 The groundwater flow setting appears to be relatively dynamic considering variability in levels of the adjacent river and pond; therefore additional water level measurements will be collected at two or more intervals following at least one major storm event.
 The storm monitoring events, originally proposed to be completed during the first year of monitoring, have not been completed to date.
 An effort will be made to conduct the measurements during the second year of monitoring to evaluate whether such storms have temporal affects on flow direction or rate that are not apparent in the quarterly sampling events.
-Monitoring wells and protective covers will be inspected and maintained as needed during sampling events.
-Monitoring wells will be redeveloped if needed based on observations during purging and sampling.
+Monitoring well road boxes and protective covers will be inspected and maintained as needed during sampling events.
+Monitoring wells wells will be redeveloped if needed based on observations during purging and sampling.